RyBres/Numerical-Methods/README.md

 # Numerical-Methods
-A place to dump all of my numerical methods-related content.
+A place to dump all of my numerical methods-related content from RN's MATH473.

 ## Directory
 ```bash